 It is the main religion in Greece, Russia, Georgia, Belarus, Ukraine, Moldova, Romania, Bulgaria, Serbia, Montenegro, Macedonia and Cyprus.
 It was the main religion of the Byzantine Empire.

 Their ministers are called priests, their leaders bishops, and their top bishops patriarchs.
 Their holy book is the Bible.
 They believe in the Nicene Creed and follow the Ten Commandments.

 The Eastern Orthodox church is very similar to the Catholic Church, especially in doctrine.
 Indeed, the two were one church till 1054.

 They both have priests, bishops, monks, the same seven sacraments or Mysteries and the same books in their Bibles.
 They both pray to God, angels and saints, hold Mary in high regard and cross themselves.
 They both believe in the Nicene creed, infant baptism and the Real Presence: that the bread and wine of the Eucharist become the real body and blood of Christ.

-And, unlike everyone else, they both recognize the first seven worldwide church councils.
-Not even Protestants do that.
-Neither do the Armenians, Coptics, Nestorians or the others.
+And, unlike everyone else, they both recognize the first seven ecumenical (worldwide) church councils.

-Its highest authority is the Patriarch of Constantinople, but even he is more a first among equals rather than a ruler.
-Real authority rests with the council of all the top bishops.
+Its highest authority is the council of all the top bishops.
 As it is, there has been no real change in doctrine since the 700s when the seventh council met.